National Income Formula (Table of Contents)

 National Income Formula – Example #1

-The following information is available for the year ended on December 31, 2018.
-Calculate the national income of the nation during the year based on the given information.
+The following information is available for the year ending on December 31, 2018.
+Calculate the national income of the nation during the year based on the given information:

 Solution:

-National Income of Nation is calculated using the formula given below
+One calculates the National Income of the nation using the formula given below:

 National Income = Consumption + Government Expenditures + Investments + Exports – Imports + Foreign Production by National Residents – Domestic Production by Non-National Residents